Diablo-D3/DiabloMiner/README.md

 #DiabloMiner - OpenCL miner for BitCoin#
     Copyright (C) 2010 - 2013 Patrick McFarland <diablod3@gmail.com>

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    This program is free software: you can redistribute it and_or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.